Cionad/employee_review_app/README.md

 - Get the data: [download from Kaggle](https://www.kaggle.com/petersunga/google-amazon-facebook-employee-reviews)
 - Build, run, and save the model: `predicting_reviews_first_pass.ipynb`, which imports `utils.py`, outputs `nb_model.pkl` and `tfidf_vec.pkl` to the models folder.
 - Build the Flask app: `app.py`, which pulls in the `.pkl` files and renders the html in the templates folder.
-- Deploy locally by running `python app.py` and accessing [localhost:5000].
+- Deploy locally by running `python app.py` and accessing [localhost:5000](localhost:5000).

 ## Future Development

 As this is just an MVP, there is much in the way of functionality to add to the app, including (but not limited to):
+- Convert .ipynb to a .py file to be more 'production-ready'
-- Additional modeling, model testing & evaluation
+- Additional modeling, model testing & evaluation.
+Include cross-validation & hyperparameter tuning.
+With more data, compare a custom deep learning model to a prebuilt model like FastText.
 - Writing unit tests
 - Instead of using a static data file, periodically scrape Glassdoor reviews and store them in a database to ingest fresh data
 - Allow users to vote as to whether the review prediction is correct, thus getting more training data to store in the db